HenryRoutson/Soil-value-calculator/README.md

  #  Soil value calculator

+ GUI software that finds the ideal mix of fertilizers to get soil to its ideal nutrient values

  Run by opening the userinterface python file, but you can create a shortcut.
  Copy the URL in the below links to see what the program should look like if you are having problems.
 They are otherwise rendered in github readme.